sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 If you'd like to set up Disqus commenting on your blog:

-- Go to Disqus.com and set up an account (need not match any name or URL you've used to set up this site).
+- Go to the [Disqus](https://disqus.com) website and set up an account (need not match any name or URL you've used to set up this site).
 - Once you have an account, go to Settings and click 'Add Disqus to Site'
 - Click 'Start using Engage'
 - Fill out the form, and make sure you note the shortname you use in setting up this account